betaglot/plantabeta/docs/reference/ReferenceOverview.md

 ## [<beta>🔷🔷🔷  Beta  🔷🔷🔷</beta>](/reference/Beta/BetaOverview)

-- Reference is laid out similarily to a wikipedia page.
+- Reference is laid out similarily to a Wikipedia page.
 There are many links between pages.
 Links are highlighted as [green text](/reference/ReferenceOverview) (👈 this link links to the the current page).

 ## Glossary